mohamedibrahem399/HMC_Controller_Verification/Verification/Agents/RF_Agent/rf_readme.md

 # Register File Agent "RF_Agent"
-It which consists of (Driver, Sequencer , Monitor).
+It consists of (Driver, Sequencer , Monitor).

 We extracted the signals of the register file from the top module and test the top module as a top module of the register file only.
 If there is a signal that depends on other blocks, we set to it a fixed value .